IHTSDO/snomed-publish/canonical/README.md

 Canonical Form
 --------------

-This program takes an an input 2 text files:
+This program takes as an input 2 text files:

 1. Set of concepts of this form: